-So, I think it’s safe to say that laying sticks of cinnamon around your garden is not a very animal-friendly approach.
+I think it’s therefore safe to say that placing sticks of cinnamon around your garden is not a very humane approach.
 You may even upset the neighbor when they find their cat in pain!
 Luckily, there are better repellents available.

 We love cats.
 We also like our garden poop-free.
-So, what to do?
-No need to start throwing things, or spraying water on a poor kitty.
+Cinnamon is not an option.
+So.. what to do?
+Thankfully, there is no need to start throwing things at a poor kitty or spraying water in its face.
 Consider these animal-friendly (and possibly more effective!) alternatives for keeping cats away:

 While cinnamon might not be the safest option, anything with a strong smell is potentially off-putting to cats.
-You can use this to your advantage by throwing these things around your garden to keep cats away.
-Vets usually recommend ground coffee beans, because they are just as effective as cinnamon, but cats are less likely to eat them.
+A number of foods and plants are particularly effective, so you may as well use these to your advantage by spreading a few of them around your garden to keep the cats away.
+Vets usually recommend ground coffee beans, because they are just as effective as cinnamon but less likely to be ingested.
 You may also try some of the following: